LA ORCA DE SAYULITA – Sayulita's first pure whale watch and whale research company.

 Both experienced whale watching captains, with a special talent for spotting whales far away on the horizon that no one else can see, a great amount of the success of our tours is due to their knowledge, skill, personalities and enthusiasm

-Esteban is an enthusiastic and charismatic Colombian biologist who has been working with whales in the scientific and tourist areas for seven years.
-His first steps as a guide and researcher were made in Peru where he met Nico and then he started his own tourism and research platform in the isolated coasts of the Colombian Pacific, where he has worked in recent years.
-His biggest interests are the songs of the humpback whales and their cultural evolution.
+Esteban is a Colombian biologist who has been working with whales in the scientific and tourist areas for ten years.
+His first steps as a guide and researcher were made in Peru where he met Nico.
+He then started his own tourism and research platform in the isolated coasts of the Colombian Pacific.
+More recently he spends a large part of his year in Antarctic guiding research expeditions. as well as in the South Pacific Islands, Norway and the Arctic.

-Esteban currently leads and accompanies several projects of international alliances to study the cultural evolution of humpback whale songs, with the hope of discovering how whales learn their songs and what are the links of migration between the population of the Southeast Pacific and its populations surrounding.
+Esteban currently leads and accompanies several projects of international alliances to study the cultural evolution of humpback whale songs.
 He has authored several publications in peer review journals and is working at the international level in acoustic research of humpback whales.

-Roxy has a passion for animals since a very young age.
-Soon she will be a licensed marine biologist, and is in the final year of her studies at the local Marine Science College of Banderas Bay, CETMAR.
+Roxy has always had a passion for animals, from a very young age.
+Soon she will be a licensed marine biologist, as she is in the final year of her studies at the local Marine Science College of Banderas Bay, El Instituto Tecnológico de Bahía de Banderas (ITBB).
 She has been an environmental educator of the Sayulita Turtle Camp since 2020, where she is one of the lead conservationists and has been with La Orca working as a research assistant and tour guide since 2022.
 She has a kind and beautiful energy and has a natural gift for sharing her wildlife knowledge.
-When not out on the ocean, at the turtle camp, studying or dancing, she is also a full time mum of a gorgeous baby girl.
+When not out on the ocean, at the turtle camp, studying or dancing, she is also a full-time mum of a gorgeous baby girl.

 This year we are very happy to welcome back Janneth (who was an intern last year) as a full member of La Orca team.
-She has recently graduated with a degree from the University of Guadalajara and left the big city, for the ocean life of Sayulita.
-She is currently working and producing the first photo-identification Catalog of the whales of Sayulita which we have been collecting photos for since 2012.
+She has recently graduated with a degree from the University of Guadalajara and has now left the big city for the ocean life of Sayulita.
+She is currently working on producing the first photo-identification Catalog of the whales of Sayulita .
 Also a turtle lover, she volunteered at the Mayto Turtle Camp between 2017 and 2020.
 A naturally dedicated and curious person, she finds joy in exploring the ocean, connecting with nature and sharing her passion for whales with our guests.

 Marcel is our friendly Brazilian photographer and whale researcher.
 After climbing 5600m in the Andes snowy mountains, Marcel first went to the high seas in 2013 where he fell in love with marine mammals after seeing his first humpback whale in Abrolhos, on the Brazilian coast.